simatic-ax/actions/apax-templatify/README.md

 ### Optional Parameters

 - **path**: The relative path to the folder of the project which is to be templatified.
 Default is `"."`.
+- **working-directory**: The relative path to the folder where the where resulting template project is located.
+Default is `"working-directory"`.
+- **author**: The author who published the package.
+Default is `"Siemens AG"`.
+- **description**: The description of the package.
+Default is `"SIMATIC AX template for Application examples or Applications"`.
+- **registry-scope**: The scope of the registry where the template will be published.
+Default is `"@simatic-ax"`.
+- **registry-url**: The scope of the registry where the template will be published.
+Default is `"https://npm.pkg.github.com/"`.

 ## Example Usage